Skip to Content

 2556526

-It is composed of four parts :
+It is composed of four parts:

-1. The learning context: Reminds the learning method and the number of data samples.
+1. The learning context: Summarizes the learning method and the number of data samples.
 It also indicates the structural complexity coefficient used (it is the same as the one used in the initial network).

 • Arc frequency represents how often the arc appeared with the same orientation as in the sample networks.